Foodfarmnewstv

 As the project is close to end, its beneficiaries are already calling for an extension, urging the authorities to broaden its spread.

-launched in 2019/2020 by the World Bank-FMARD has focused on improving nutrition for pregnant and lactating women, adolescent girls, and children under five.
+launched in 2019/2020 by the World Bank-FMARD to focus on improving nutrition for pregnant and lactating women, adolescent girls, and children under five.
 It has two key components namely

-2. Stewardship and Project Management: Aims to strengthen federal and state-level stewardship to ensure the delivery of sustainable nutrition services.
+2. Stewardship and Project Management: Aims to strengthen federal and state-levels stewardship to ensure the delivery of sustainable nutrition services.

 Through Global Agricultural Practices (GAP) training, the project has also equipped farmers with knowledge about growing maize, pepper, tomatoes, vegetables like Ugu (pumpkin leaves), and even livestock management in goats keeping.
 Beneficiaries were also given inputs to create homestead gardens, enabling them to grow nutritious food within their households.